 - Sugar - Although I am using coconut sugar here, you can use any sweeteners in place.

-Rehydrate soya chunks by simmering them in a pot of water for 3-4 minutes.
-Drain and rinse them in water for 4-5 times.
+Rehydrate soya chunks by simmering them in water for 3-4 minutes.
+Drain and rinse them in water for 2-3 times, gently squeezing the soya chunks to remove excess water after every rinse.

-Squeeze out excess water using your hands before adding in cornstarch, chili powder, and salt.
+After the final rinse, firmly squeeze out excess moisture from the soya.
+Add them to a plate along with cornstarch, chili powder, and salt.
 Toss until everything is well incorporated.

-Heat some oil in a cast-iron skillet/non-stick pan.
-Pan-fry soya chunks for 2-3 minutes on each side, or until most sides are nicely browned.
+Heat oil in a skillet, and place soya chunks in one layer.
+Pan-fry for 2-3 minutes on each side or until golden brown.
 Set aside.

-Mix in chopped pepper and celery.
-Fry for 2-3 minutes until veggies have softened.
+Stir in chopped pepper and celery.
+Fry until veggies are tender, around 2-3 minutes.

-Pour in the broth and all seasonings, and bring the mixture to a boil.
-Next, pour in cornstarch slurry, and cook until the sauce is thick and shiny.
+Add broth and seasonings to the skillet and bring the mixture to a boil.
+Add cornstarch slurry and simmer until sauce is thick and shiny.

-Lastly, toss in cooked soya chunks, and stir until everything is well combined.
-Top with chopped green onion and your soya chunks Manchurian is ready to be served!
+Stir in soya chunks and toss until everything is well combined.
+Top with chopped green onion, and your soya chunks Manchurian is ready to be served!

 🍚How to serve

-Rice - Simply serve soya chunks Manchurian with a side of steamed rice, or you could make chickpea pulao or vegan egg fried rice.
+Rice - Simply serve soya chunks Manchurian with steamed rice, or you could make fried rice like my vegetable fried rice or green curry fried rice.

 Noodles - Serve it with stir-fry noodles like teriyaki soba noodles, bami goreng, or shirataki noodles for a lower-carb version.
 I also love making this tandoori pasta to go with it!

-Other mains and sides - Side dishes like tofu egg rolls and tandoori tofu pair well with this dish.
+Other mains and sides - Side dishes like tofu egg rolls, vegetable lumpia, tandoori tofu pair well with this soya Manchurian.
 You could also cook some curries like Madras curry or Chinese vegetable curry.

-Indian flatbreads - Any kind of flatbreads, be it naan or vegan chapati goes really well with this soya chunks Manchurian!
+Indian flatbreads - Any kind of flatbreads, be it naan, paratha, or chapati goes really well with this soya chunks Manchurian!

 ❔Commonly asked questions